misabiko/moly_lang/README.md

 Decisions
 - When possible, instead of having the compiler optimize redundant code, give messages on how to optimize the code

+Later features
+- Removing semicolons, for now it's much easier to parse and make sense of